oh-my-fish/oh-my-fish/plugins/proxy/README.md

 ============

 The proxy plugin provides a couple helper functions to those of us who are stuck behind HTTP/HTTPS/FTP proxies that require authentication.
+The variables it exports are used by many command-line and GUI applications on Linux, as well as [MacPorts][1] and [Homebrew][2] on OS X.

+Both uppercase and lowercase versions of the proxy environment variables are set, some applications are case sensitive.
+If you'd like to learn more about the use of these variables, this [Arch Wiki Article][3] is a good place to start.

 ## Usage